Fruit and Nut

 The nursery also runs one and two day horticultural workshops on a wide range of topics.

-For the last eight years, Fruit and Nut has been involved in the trialling of many different varieties of nuts and fruit at a site near Westport.
-The site is a particularly challenging one: extremely wet, quite exposed to westerly winds and also very prone to late spring frosts.
-However, this has provided great insights into how plants and micro-climates interact, and has given us the confidence to recommend the most appropriate varieties for anywhere in Ireland and for other countries that experience similar climatic conditions.
+The nursery began trading in 2008 and the website was launched the following year.
+From 2010 till 2018, Fruit and Nut was involved in the trialling of many different varieties of nuts and fruit at a site near Westport.
+The site was a particularly challenging one: vulnerable to flooding, quite exposed to westerly winds and also very prone to late spring frosts.
+However, these adversities provided great insights into how plants and micro-climates interact, and has given us the confidence to recommend the most appropriate varieties for anywhere in Ireland and for other countries that experience similar climatic conditions.

-The nursery is now in the process of moving to a new site in east Mayo.
-We are using the move to new premises as an opportunity to focus more on the role of nut trees in long term food security, and also to become more involved in the training of young people who are already aware of the risks posed by climate change and who want to learn useful skills.
+The nursery has now moved to a new site in east Mayo.
+The move has coincided with the decision to focus more on nut trees, particularly the role of nut trees in long term food security.
+Over the next few years, it is hoped that training facilities will be developed at the nursery, aimed specifically at younger people who are already aware of the threat of runaway climate change and who want to learn useful skills.